 Evidence suggests red foxes are a primary cause in the decline and extinction of many small and medium-sized rodent and marsupial species in Australia.
 They also prey on many bird species.

-- Fox legislation in Australia - Current fox management strategies and techniques are governed or affected by various Commonwealth, state and territory laws.
-Fox predation as a key threatening process The Australian Government (under the Environmental Protection and Biodiversity Conservation Act 1999) and some state governments (New South Wales, Victoria) have proclaimed fox predation as a key threatening process. […]
+- Fact-sheet: Fox legislation in Australia - Current fox management strategies and techniques are governed or affected by various Commonwealth, state and territory laws.
+Fox predation as a key threatening process The Australian Government (under the Environmental […]

-- Foxes in Tasmania - Introduction Foxes pose a significant threat to Tasmania’s biodiversity and agricultural sector.
-The potential cost of an established fox population has been estimated at over $20 million annually, with more than 70 native species, including 12 species already listed as threatened and 34 with locally restricted ranges, at risk of predation or competition. […]
+- Fact-sheet: Foxes in Tasmania - [Last updated May 2012] Foxes pose a significant threat to Tasmania’s biodiversity and agricultural sector.
+The potential cost of an established fox population has been estimated at over $20 million […]

-- Advances in the molecular ecology of foxes - Introduction Foxes are highly secretive and cryptic animals.
+- Fact-sheet: Advances in the molecular ecology of foxes - Foxes are highly secretive and cryptic animals.
 They are wary of humans, highly mobile and occur at relatively low densities across the landscape.
-These factors make the collection of key biological and ecological data relevant to their control, such as density and survival, challenging.
-Management decisions are often made without a full understanding […]
+These factors make the collection of key […]

 Understand your fox problem